Skip to main content

 source.max_table_nesting = 0

-Several data sources are prone to contain semi-structured documents with very deep nesting i.e. MongoDB databases.
+Several data sources are prone to contain semi-structured documents with very deep nesting, e.g., MongoDB databases.
 Our practical experience is that setting the max_nesting_level to 2 or 3 produces the clearest and human-readable schemas.

-The schema is available via schema property of the source.
-You can manipulate this schema i.e. add tables, change column definitions etc. before the data is loaded.
+The schema is available via the schema property of the source.
+You can manipulate this schema, i.e., add tables, change column definitions, etc., before the data is loaded.

-1. max_table_nesting to set the maximum nesting level of child tables
+1. max_table_nesting to set the maximum nesting level for nested tables and flattened columns.

-2. root_key to propagate the _dlt_id of from a root table to all child tables.
+2. root_key to propagate the _dlt_id from a root table to all nested tables.

-You can pass individual sources or list of sources to the dlt.pipeline object.
-By default, all the sources will be loaded to a single dataset.
+You can pass individual sources or a list of sources to the dlt.pipeline object.
+By default, all the sources will be loaded into a single dataset.

 # get a list of resources' names